dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   const Avogadro = 6.02214129e23
   const Planck   = 6.62606957e-34
 ```
-Floating-point values are conveniently printed with `Printf’s` `%g` verb, which chooses the most compact representation that has adequate precision, but for tables of data, the `%e` (exponent) or `%f` (no exponent) forms may be more appropriate.
+Floating-point values are conveniently printed with `Printf's` `%g` verb, which chooses the most compact representation that has adequate precision, but for tables of data, the `%e` (exponent) or `%f` (no exponent) forms may be more appropriate.
 All three verbs allow field width and numeric precision to be controlled.
 ```go
   for x := 0; x < 8; x++ {
       fmt.Printf("x = %d eA = %8.3f\n", x, math.Exp(float64(x)))